stephenrdoyle/stephenrdoyle.github.io/_pages/publications.md

 **2021** <a name="2021"></a>
-* McLay TGB, Ladiges PY, **DOYLE SR**, Bayly MJ.
-(2021) Phylogeographic patterns of the sclerophyllous Australian grass tree (*Xanthorrhoea* Sm.
-Asphodelaceae) revealed using targeted amplicon sequencing.
-Accepted Australian Systematic Botany.
+* Writing, writing, writing...

-* peer review: International Journal for Parasitology DDR, Parasitology Research, PLoS NTD, BMC Biotechnology
+* peer review: BMC Biotechnology, Infection Genetics and Evolution, Frontiers in Tropical Diseases, International Journal for Parasitology DDR, Mitochondrial DNA Part B: Resources, Parasitology Research, PLoS NTD,

 **2020** <a name="2020"></a>